usert5432/vlne/doc/source/tutorials/mprod5/evaluation.rst

 ==============================

 Now that you have trained your LSTM energy estimator you probably want to know how it performs.
-To assist you with this task `lstm_ee` package comes with a number of scripts.
+To assist you with this task `vlne` package comes with a number of scripts.
 Here a few of them that might be interesting:

 1. ``scripts/eval/eval_model.py`` -- script to plot 1D energy resolution